 Other than hospitals, robots are being utilized by essential businesses, public service and safety departments to spray disinfectants.
 They are also tremendous for spreading awareness among the public about the virus and its prevention.
 Drones equipped with thermal imagery can also identify infected citizens.

-An examined report of 120 press and social media articles suggested that more than 20 countries have been using robots during this pandemic.
+A report of 120 press and social media articles suggested that more than 20 countries have been using robots during this pandemic.
 Ground and aerial robots are playing a significant role in all aspects of managing this crisis.

-Addition to the workforce
+Addition to the Workforce

 Robots have proved to be a significant addition to the workforce.
 While every disaster has its devastating effects, the experience of using robots during COVID-19 presented a massively successful approach in this pandemic.

 They have been a tremendous support to the existing hospital staff and other essential service providers in managing this pandemic.
 While we do have talented and expert professionals in the field, robots served to be an extra pair of hands.
-They are agile, faster, and better than human cleaners and are efficient enough to help in delivering essentials to hospitals or any other place where urgent service is needed.
+They are more agile, faster, and better than human cleaners, and are efficient enough to help in delivering essentials to hospitals or any other place where urgent service is needed.

-The Scope of Robotics in Future
+The Scope of Robotics in the Future

 The extensive use of robots during COVID-19 pandemic tells us that the healthcare system and other services will require more robots.
 The routine use of robots will not only make tasks easier and more beneficial for many, but are also a way for emergency workers and rescue teams to get technological help.